Planning for Retirement

 It’s easy to designate TNC as a beneficiary of all or part of your 401(k), IRA or other qualified plan.
 Simply obtain a Designation of Beneficiary Form from your retirement plan administrator and complete as directed.

 Because distributions from retirement plans may be subject to income tax, it is often a good idea to use these for charitable bequests and leave other assets to heirs.
 Another step may be required to designate your 401(k); please contact our staff at (833) 336-7526 or email@example.com.

 Did you know that while you are planning for your future in retirement, you can plan for nature’s future, too?

 There are planned gifts that you can consider that might help you in your retirement planning.
 These gifts are specifically designed to provide income during retirement and benefit your favorite charity as well.

-This gift can provide a fixed income for life—for yourself or up to two beneficiaries.
-It may also provide significant tax benefits.
+Receive fixed income payments for life—for you or up to two beneficiaries.
+You may also receive significant tax benefits.

-Defer your annuity and receive higher income payments—for yourself or up to two beneficiaries.
-May also provide significant tax savings.
+Defer your annuity and receive higher income payments—for your or up to two beneficiaries.
+You may also receive significant tax savings.